Faculty Interest : Faculty Grants

 rolling basis for funding of travel that has already occurred or will occur.

 - A faculty committee appointed by the Provost will review requests for support to ensure conformance to the guidelines and normally will approve those that do conform, subject to availability of funds.
-The initial Chair of this committee is Professor James W. Garson, Department of Philosophy.
 Note that the committee will not be reviewing the papers or posters themselves; the peer-review process of the appropriate meetings and the approval processes within the colleges are assumed to have done that work.
 In case there are more qualifying requests than available funds, the committee will utilize more stringent criteria, including such factors as how recently such support has been provided; it may also fund them in the order received—again noting that a sub-set of the funds will be ear-marked for the second half of the year.

 - Upon approval, funds will be provided to the college and the department will be responsible for the paperwork associated with reimbursement.